Phone Monday through Friday 8:00 a.m.-6:00 p.m.

 (K)eep making progress (and improving the process): Aim for steady gains in a positive direction and be open for ways to improve the process.

 A vital key to making professional development stick is the harnessing of positive emotions.
-When educators' brains are in a positive state in a safe and supportive learning environment, they can be more engaged, motivated, and open to using creative applications of learning (Davidson & Begley, 2012).
+When educators' brains are in a positive state in a safe and supportive learning environment, they can be more engaged, motivated, and open to using creative applications of what is being learned (Davidson & Begley, 2012).

 In our professional development, we model a positive mood so that the experience is enjoyable, and we share the evidence of this approach on student outcomes.
 A 2011 meta-analysis found that students whose schooling incorporated social-emotional learning instruction experienced significant academic gains—11 points higher than students who did not receive this type of instruction (Durlak, Weissberg, Dymnicki, Taylor, & Schellinger, 2011).